anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Friendship is essentially a partnership.
+Quote: Intuition will tell the thinking mind where to look next.

-By: Aristotle
+By: Jonas Salk